cristianofromagio/csgo-matches/README.md

 # csgo-matches

-This project was written using an android pho e.
-Its challenge was for me to write, send to GitHub and use it while on my phone.
+This project was written using an android phone.
+Its challenge was for me to write, push to a GitHub repository and use it all while on my phone.

 ## Requirements